Water Bacteriology FAQs

 Q. How do I handle collection kits that are delivered while I still have bottles to collect?

-- Pay close attention to the date of collection on the submission cards.
+- Pay close attention to the date of collection on the submission form.
 We send the bottles out 10 -15 days early and they can arrive in the month previous to the collection date.
 If you collect this bottle before the designated collection month, you will have collected too many samples in one month and not enough the next month and you will be out of compliance for the next month.

 Q. What can I do if I have sent my sample, but forgot to fill out the collection card?